Holly Hunter: Career

 In 2003, Hunter had the role of a mother named Melanie Freeland, whose daughter is troubled and going through the perils of being a teenager in the film Thirteen.
 The film was critically acclaimed along with Hunter and her co-stars and earned her nominations for the Academy Award and Golden Globe Award for Best Supporting Actress.
 In 2004, Hunter starred alongside Brittany Murphy in the romantic satire Little Black Book, and provided the voice for Helen Parr (also known as Elastigirl) in the animated superhero film, The Incredibles.
 She reprised the role in the Disney Infinity video game series, and in the film's long-awaited sequel Incredibles 2 in 2018.
 She also voiced Chicken Little during the early production of the 2005 film Chicken Little until the character's gender was changed and was replaced by Zach Braff.

 In 2005, Hunter starred alongside Robin Williams in the black comedy-drama The Big White.
 Hunter became an executive producer, and helped develop a starring vehicle for herself with the TNT cable-network drama Saving Grace, which premiered in July 2007.
 For her acting, she received a Golden Globe Award nomination, two Screen Actors Guild Award nominations, and an Emmy Award nomination.
 On May 30, 2008, Hunter received a star on the Hollywood Walk of Fame.
 In 2009, she was awarded the Women in Film Lucy Award.
 In 2016, Hunter played Senator Finch in Batman v Superman: Dawn of Justice.
 Hunter's likeness was used to portray Senator Finch in the Batman v Superman: Dawn of Justice tie-in prequel comics released by Dr. Pepper on February 3, 2016.
 In 2019, she took on a recurring role in the HBO series Succession as CEO Rhea Jarrell, leader of a rival media conglomerate.
 Hunter subsequently starred opposite Ted Danson in the 2021 NBC comedy Mr. Mayor.

 In 2023, Hunter was cast in Hurricanna alongside Sylvia Hoeks.
 It is a dramatization of the final days of Playboy model and reality TV actress Anna Nicole Smith.
 Hunter portrays Smith's therapist.
 Production took place in late 2023.

 In 2025, she played Madeline Vance in the science fiction film The Electric State.
+In 2026, she portrayed Captain Nahla Ake, the lead role in Star Trek: Starfleet Academy.